HugoAlvarezAjenjo/Minesweeper/README.md

 ## Features

 - [X] Interactive grid-based gameplay.
 - [X] Randomly generated minefield
-- [ ] Adjustable difficulty levels.
 - [X] Ability to flag cells suspected to have mines.
 - [X] Display of adjacent mine counts for uncovered cells.
 - [X] Game over detection when a mine is uncovered.